Denzel-Hernandez/Hangman-Game/README.md

 3. Build the project by selecting **Build > Build Solution**.
 4. Run the project by pressing **F5** or selecting **Debug > Start Debugging**.

-## Screenshots
-*(Optional: Add screenshots showing the game running in the terminal, along with the visual hangman representation.)*

 ## Future Improvements
 - Add more word categories and themes for greater variety.
 - Implement a multiplayer mode where players can take turns guessing words.